 - Once meringue as well as nut paste ready, gently fold in meringue into the paste with the help of a Rubber spatula.
 Fold meringue in thirds, making sure that each third is fully incorporated before adding the next

-- The first third is about loosening up the paste, the second third already working on the macaronage process and somewhat pressing the air out and the last third is fine tuning the consistency to the stage you need that is ribbon stage
+- The first third is about loosening up the paste, the second third already working on the macaronage process and somewhat pressing the air out and the last third is fine-tuning the consistency to the stage you need that is ribbon stage

 - After adding the last third of the meringue make sure you check the consistency of the macaron batter every few seconds.
 When you lift the Rubber spatula over the mixture the batter should fall slowly forming a ribbon.
-Try to write number 8 with the ribbon, once the consistency allows to write the number 8, it is very likely that your macaron batter is ready
+Try to write number 8 with the ribbon, once the consistency allows writing the number 8, it is very likely that your macaron batter is ready

 - Tap the baking tray onto the kitchen counter a few times to release any air bubbles then pop air bubbles out using a toothpick